vmware-archive/streaming-runtimes/streaming-runtime-operator/samples/anomalydetection/README.md

 Here we aggregate the stream in intervals of `5 seconds` assuming that `5` authorization attempts in `5` seconds would be hard for a person to do.
 Swiping the card or submitting the form five times within five seconds is a little weird.
 If we see that happening it is flagged as a possible fraud and inserted to the possible-fraud-stream (`1`).

+Note that the input stream does not provide a time field for the time when the authorization attempt was performed.
+Such field would have been preferred option for the time widowing grouping.
+The next best thing is to use the message timestamp assigned by the message broker to each message.
+The implementation details section below explain how this is done to provision an additional `event_time` field to the authorization attempts data schema.

 Next we can register a custom function (UDF) to the new, possible-fraud stream to investigate the suspicious transactions further or for example to send warning emails and downstream messages.
 The UDF function can be implemented in any programming language as long as they adhere to the Streaming-Runtime `gRPC` protocol.